Morris Schinasi

 Morris Schinasi (Moris Şinasi; born Musa Eskenazi; April 27, 1855 – September 10, 1928) was an Ottoman-born wealthy American businessman in the tobacco industry.

 He was born in 1855 in Manisa, Ottoman Empire to relatively poor Sephardic Jew parents.
 At the age of nine, he contracted diphtheria.
 He was treated by a Muslim physician named Şinasi (Shinasi or Schinasi in European languages) and regained his health.
 His parents named him henceforth Moris Şinasi as a gesture of gratitude.
-He had two brothers Solomon (also known as Shlomo), Yaakov and a sister Sultana.
+He had two brothers Solomon (also known as Shlomo) and Yaakov, and a sister, Sultana.

-He was forced to leave the school and jobbed in a Jewish cemetery as a guard.
+He was forced to leave the school and worked in a Jewish cemetery as a guard.
 At the age of fifteen, he left Turkey for Alexandria, Egypt, where he lived until he was nearly thirty.
 It was then that Garaffolo, a successful Greek tobacco merchant, who informally adopted Schinasi in Alexandria, determined that Schinasi should seek his fortune in America.
 In 1890, he immigrated to the United States.

 Career

 In 1893, Morris Schinasi exhibited the cigarette made with his patented cigarette-rolling machine at the 1893 Chicago World's Fair.
-Schinasi then returned to New York City to found Schinasi Brothers with his brother, Solomon, who came also to the United States.
-Together, the Schinasis produced ready-made cigarettes under the brand name "Natural" at their factory on 120th Street and Broadway using imported Turkish tobacco rather than the Virginia-grown leaves.
+Schinasi then returned to New York City to found Schinasi Brothers with his brother, Solomon, who had also came to the United States.
+Together, the Schinasis produced ready-made cigarettes under the brand name "Natural" at their factory on 120th Street and Broadway using imported Turkish tobacco rather than Virginia-grown leaves.
 They became highly successful.
 In solidarity with their roots, the brothers invited about 200 Turkish Jews from their homeland to work in the factory.
-By 1907, both were millionaires.
+By 1907, both brothers became millionaires.

-In 1916, the brothers sold the cigarette factory, worth $2 million, and all commercial rights to the business, to the American Tobacco Company for $3.5 million, and retired from active business life.
+In 1916, the brothers sold the cigarette factory, worth $2 million, and all commercial rights for the business, to the American Tobacco Company for $3.5 million, and retired from active business life.
 Morris Schinasi died on September 10, 1928, at the age of 74.
-A large portion of his wealth, well over $5 million, he designated to charity.
+A large portion of his wealth, well over $5 million, was designated to charity.
 A one-million dollar fund was entrusted to the Chemical Bank and Trust Company of New York for founding a hospital in Manisa, the town of his birth.

-His success was acknowledged by Abdul Hamid II, the contemporary Sultan of the Ottoman Empire, who gave him the Medjidie Medal of fourth degree "for his excellent efforts in promoting this industry, which won for him His Majesty's commendation."
+His success was acknowledged by Abdul Hamid II, the Sultan of the Ottoman Empire at the time, who gave him the Medjidie Medal of fourth degree "for his excellent efforts in promoting this industry, which won for him His Majesty's commendation."
 The presentation took place in July 1908.

 At a press conference held in Athens, Greece, he passed a note to a person sitting next to him asking him to read it because of his illiteracy.
-He was then asked "You became so wealthy as an analphabet.
-What you would become when you were literate?".
-He replied "A good cemetery guard." referring to his job at age fifteen when he was fired because he could not take a family to their relative's grave.
+He was then asked "You became so wealthy as an illiterate.
+What would you have become if you were literate?".
+He replied, "A good cemetery guard." referring to his job at age fifteen when he was fired because he could not take a family to their relative's grave.
 This might have inspired the short story "The Verger" in the book "Trio" by W. Somerset Maugham.